charliezahrlie/charliezahrlie/README.md

-don't mention your sexual partner please, i get insecure in a really personal way.
+ALERT : don't mention your sexual partner please, i get insecure in a really personal way. or else i'll get emotional the whole day,,

 2p mafioso as pony = regress